JohGie/git-utilities/README.md

-This GitHub repository contains files used by and explained in Wilson Mar's Git and GitHub course.
+This GitHub repository contains files used by Johann Gietl Git and GitHub course.

 There are two editions of scripts in this repo.